Get Approved for up to $35,000 in 3 minutes

 PST

 Certain provinces and territories charge an additional tax known as the Provincial Sales Tax.
-Depending on the province/territory that you are being charged, the tax will determine the percentage.
+Depending on the province/territory where you are being charged, the tax will determine the percentage.

 QST